csse374project/project/README.md

 Sequence Diagram Generation:
 SequenceParser is the class that drives the application.
 If running through eclipse, change the run configuration to include a fully qualified method as an argument.
 The second argument is optional, and determines how deep the program will examine method calls.
 After running, the program will output code that can be entered directly into SDEdit.

+The system can be further extended by creating new classes to examine the class representation objects.
+Additional decorators can be added via the decorator pattern, if more information is needed.